Biosecurity and Local Government

-Currently biosecurity is managed under the Biosecurity and Agriculture Act 2007 (BAM Act), and the BAM Regulations, introduced in 2013.
-Local Government is represented on the Biosecurity Council and is involved in various Recognised Biosecurity Groups (RBGs).
+Local Government’s involvement in post border biosecurity can range from being a contact point for concerned community members, having responsibility for developing pest management local laws under the Local Government Act 1995 and as a significant landowner in its own right.
+Post border biosecurity in Western Australia is managed under the Biosecurity and Agriculture Act 2007 (BAM Act), and regulations, introduced in 2013.
+Local Government is represented on the Biosecurity Council and is involved in a number of Recognised Biosecurity Groups (RBGs).

 Local Government has expressed concerns regarding the current approach to biosecurity.
 WALGA has been working closely with Local Government, the State Government and other stakeholders to further identify and articulate these issues and possible policy responses.

 WALGA released Biosecurity Management: A Local Government Discussion Paper in late 2015 followed by a number biosecurity workshops in February 2016.

 Workshop proceedings and presentations can be found here:

 Based on feedback and further consultation with Local and State Government WALGA has now produced a draft Biosecurity Position and Recommendations Paper.

 - outline WALGA’s existing and recommended future policy position on post border biosecurity

 - summarise the sector's feedback to WALGA that underpins the recommended policy position

 - provide a number of policy initiatives for the State Government to consider either independently or as part of the review of the BAM Act, and

 - provide a number of initiatives considered beneficial to the overall governance and coordination of post border biosecurity under a 'shared responsibility', community based approach.